|

 variables are all in Table 2.
 Click the appopriate link.

-- Click the "Download files for this collection" link.
+- Click the "Download File" link.

 - The page will list individual datafiles.
 To download a file,